gigafraud/cirno_senki_translation/README.md

 --------------------------------------------------------
-There are other functions in these files, but I need to check what they actually do to be able to explain it.
+There are other functions in these files, but I need to check what they actually do to be able to explain them.